Japan’s economy expanded for 2nd straight quarter

-TOKYO — The Japanese government says the economy grew at an annual pace of 2.1% in the first quarter, marking the second straight quarter of expansion.
+TOKYO — Japan’s economy grew at an annual pace of 2.1% in the first quarter, marking the second straight quarter of expansion, according to government data released Monday.

-The annual pace shows how much GDP would have grown if that pace had continued for the year.

-Healthy public investment and private residential investment helped boost growth during the quarter, according to the data.
+Healthy public investment and private residential investment helped boost growth during the quarter, according to the data, which is likely to be revised.

-Japan’s economy has recorded moderate growth under Prime Minister Shinzo Abe’s “Abenomics” anti-deflation programs but contracted some recent periods because of natural disasters.
+Japan’s economy has recorded moderate growth under Prime Minister Shinzo Abe’s “Abenomics” anti-deflation programs but contracted in some recent periods because of natural disasters and other factors.

 A slowdown in Pacific trade as China’s economy slows over President Donald Trump’s tariffs would hurt export-reliant Japan.